Black Bean Brownies

 Ingredients needed

 • Baking powder.
-To lift the brownies.
+To give the brownies rise.

 • Salt.
-To balance all flavors.
+To amplify the flavors.

 • Chocolate chips.
 Dark chocolate chips to mix into the batter and sprinkle on top.